roscopeco/anos/README.md

 there are significant opportunities for improvement in this area.

-SMP is supported, up to a maximum of 16 symmetric cores (one BSP and 15 APs).
-The scheduler operates on a per-CPU basis and is driven by each CPUs independent local APIC timer.
+SMP is supported, up to a maximum of 16 symmetric cores (one BSP and 15 APs) - although anything over 8 cores will be unstable right now as I haven't made the switch to x2APIC.

+The scheduler operates on a per-CPU basis and is driven by each CPU's independent local APIC timer.
 The plan is to migrate this to a tickless design in the near future in order to improve power efficiency in the final design.

+> [!NOTE]
-Realtime scheduling is, like realtime behaviour in general, a non-goal of this project.
+> Realtime scheduling is, like realtime behaviour in general, a non-goal
+> of this project.

 There's a (_very much WIP_) custom toolchain, based on binutils, GCC (15) and with Newlib providing libc (with Anos-specifics handled